ryanmend/IoT-Device-Security-Assessment/src/03_test_cases/network_data_services/README.md

 `Status` column can be set for values similar to "Pass", "Fail", "N/A".

-`Severity` column can be set for values "0-5" with 0 as the lowest to 5 being the highest potential magnitude of harm or damage if a risk event occurs (how bad).
+`Severity` column can be set for values "0-10" with 0 as the lowest to 10 being the highest potential magnitude of harm or damage if a risk event occurs (how bad).
+Refer to the [2.3.
+Testing Methodology](../../02_framework/methodology.md) for specific CVSS rating.

 ## 3.2 Network Data Services (IDSA-NET)
 |Test ID|Test Name|Status|Severity|Notes|